· …who love long breezy road trips along winding coastal roads peppered with sheep here and vistas there.

-Ireland is hugely popular with Americans (since a fair majority can claim Irish inheritance) but fellow Indians are not pining for it.
+Ireland is hugely popular with Americans (since a fair majority can claim Irish inheritance) but it does not seem to be on any major tourist bucket-list for fellow Indians .
 And Europeans (that I know) don’t see the point, probably as they’re done with wet and green😬.

 But hey.. ever heard of Dublin, one of the most trending cities of the world with old world charm and new age shenanigans.
 Galway, with its vibrant style and epic arts and music culture?
 What about the dramatic Wild Atlantic Way?
 No. Ever heard of “craic“…don’t you want to feel it?
 Or Guinness anyone?
 Which can never taste as good anywhere, as it does in Ireland!

 Ireland, the island, is divided into Northern Ireland, part of the UK with Belfast as the capital, and the Republic of Ireland, a separate country, with Dublin, the capital city.

 Schengen visa does not cover Republic of Ireland, so one needs to apply for an Ireland visa.

 A UK visa only permits you to visit Northern Ireland, unless you’ve been stamped with a BIVS (British-Ireland visa scheme, given by default to citizens from some nations including Indians) on which both countries can be visited.
 All this might change with Brexit.. so keep yourself updated with the latest at your time of visit.